dsgriffin/NoComment/README.md

 * Clone repo and run `npm install`
 * Build and compile the `app/` folder into a `dist/` folder via `npm run build`
+* Watch for TypeScript updates with `npm run watch`

 **Test**